andrew-ar/docker-experiments/example2/README.md

-# Example 1
+# Example 2

-This is a container built from scratch with a single static golang binary inside.
+This is a container built from scratch with a static golang binary inside (plus a secret file which should not be baked into the image).

-You can see what it builds at https://hub.docker.com/layers/aar1/hello-service/latest/images/sha256-a655bcb5f3f9aad168144cbef835413b3b03295dda98de9d2d5656998619e37e?context=explore
+You can see what it builds at https://hub.docker.com/layers/aar1/hash-service/latest/images/sha256-080862ad6ad33d97dd1be683ebf6954e83a9f7b4d0d9010828e37c4a753184e7?tab=layers

 Notice how only the contents of the scratch container end up visible on DockerHub.
 The builder container layers and commands are not part of the final image.